atlassian/1time/README.md

 timestamp adjusted with the recorded number of time-step clock drifts for the token.

-By keeping track of the successful indexes per user device, the verifier could adjust the allowed windows to cater for prover's clock drifts.
+By keeping track of the successful indexes per user device, the verifier could:
+- Adjust the allowed windows to cater for prover's clock drifts.
+- Notify the user that the device's clock is drifting and could end up in blocking access to the account, asking the user to re-enrol.

 ### Tuning configuration